LiteSoul/VuetheCryptos/README.md

-# CryptoCompare
+# Vue the Crypto
-Cryptocurrency comparison site built with Vue.js
+Fast cryptocurrencies live viewer, built with Vue.js, Axios and the Coinmarketcap API.